grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### instrument_queries

-Set to true to add metrics and tracing for database queries.
-The default value is `false`
+Set to `true` to add metrics and tracing for database queries.
+The default value is `false`.

 <hr />